Covid 19 coronavirus: Chapel Downs School staff, students urged to get tested after 10yo girl tests positive

 "The community has been really supportive and we're looking forward to seeing the kids back at school," he said.

-Parents had been urged to remain vigilant to Covid-19 symptoms in their children, including a new or worsening cough, a sore throat, runny nose or fever.
+Parents had been urged to remain vigilant for Covid-19 symptoms in their children, including a new or worsening cough, a sore throat, runny nose or fever.

 "Finally, if you know the identity of the student or family with Covid-19, please do not disclose their names or details to anyone else, and discourage your children from speculating or identifying them on social media," parents were told.